bephrem1/Something-Huge/README.md

 - Something that delivers business value and takes months of intense development </br>
 - Something that requires real engineering and problem solving rather than being simple programming using others abstractions </br>
 - Something that someone sees and then looks at me/the team and is like..."You made that that?" </br>
+- Something I can point at and say "That's the best I can do, that is my best...that is the culmination of years of self learning and study.
+I'm proud of that." </br>
 </br>
+I see this project as being my official time of leaving the programming sandbox I've been in for years and entering the realm of real problem solving (database to business logic to UX) and true engineering of scalable solutions. </br>
 This could be a web app, a bot, a whole software suite spanning web and mobile,...it's just got to be big and I subliminally feel it is going to happen.
 That's why I made this repo to keep this at the top of my mind.
-Coming Soon.
+Coming Soon. </br>